 Climbing in Bulgaria is rather popular, and the country has some amazing places to offer, I think you’d be surprised.

-However, here, I will only talk about the most popular climbing destination – the rocks in the Vratsata – Вратцата – mountain pass.
+Here I would like to tell you about the most popular climbing destination – the rocks in the Vratsata – Вратцата – mountain pass.
 I will not go into technical details as to how difficult the routes are, how equipped they are and so on.
 All the necessary information for climbers can be found for example here as well as in the Climbing Guide to Vratsa, which can be purchased online.

 The place is not far from Sofia, you can easily just go and climb for one day or weekend – there are a couple of good places to camp next to a small creek.

-There is as many as 500 routes on the limestone of Vratsa, about half of them are equipped and ready for a sports climb.
+There is as many as 500 routes on the limestone of Vratsa, about half of them are equipped and ready for a sports climb – here you can find a short description about climbing one of the more famous routes.
 There’s many trad and ice climb opportunities as well and when the weather is good, you will almost always see climbers messing around.